siddarthpadmanabhan29/Sport-Page/README.md

 Keep in mind:
 *** The tennis page is currently under works! ***

 *** The news pages for each league sport is currently under works! ***

+*** Most of the completed code is entirely focused on the NFL League as I will soon expand towards other league sports! ***